astropy/astropy/docs/coordinates/frames.rst

 Defining frame attributes
 -------------------------

-Second, as indicated by the point (2) in the introduction above :ref:`astropy-coordinates-design`, it is often useful for coordinate frames to allow specifying frame "attributes" that may specify additional data or parameters needed in order to fully specify transformations between a given frame and some other frame.
+Second, as indicated by the point (2) in the :ref:`introduction above
+<astropy-coordinates-design>`, it is often useful for coordinate frames to allow
+specifying frame "attributes" that may specify additional data or parameters needed in order to fully specify transformations between a given frame and some other frame.
 For example, the `~astropy.coordinates.FK5` frame allows specifying an ``equinox`` that helps define the transformation between `~astropy.coordinates.FK5` and the `~astropy.coordinates.ICRS` frame.
 Frame attributes are defined by creating class attributes that are instances of `~astropy.coordinates.Attribute` or its subclasses (e.g.,